top of page

 Managing Emotional Pain

 I have found that working with personality parts in therapy is a creative way to understand emotional pain.
-Popular psychology is starting to acknowledge that we all have a host of different characters inside of our psyche.
+Popular psychology is starting to acknowledge that we all have different parts inside our psyche.
 And yet some of us still fear the stigma of "Multiple Personality Disorder," or as it is now called, "Dissociative Identity Disorder."

-The good news is each of us has a rich multiplicity of characters inside, and we do not have to dissociate away from our human nature to try to appear "sane."
-Understanding and integrating all the different parts of ourselves can be creative, enlightening and even fun!
+The good news is that each of us has a rich multiplicity of characters inside, and we do not have to dissociate from our human nature to try to appear "sane."
+Understanding and integrating all the different parts of ourselves can be creative, enlightening, and even fun!

-And, the best news is that we all have access to the healing resource of our Authentic Self.
-Our Authentic Self can witness the emotionality of our personality parts, and also lead, re-parent, and love our hurting aspects of being into wholeness.
+The best news is that we all have access to the healing resource of our Authentic Self.
+Our Authentic Self can witness the emotionality of our personality parts and lead, re-parent, and love our hurting aspects of being into wholeness.

 No Part of You is Bad